Professor, Auckland University of Technology

 Nick is a Professor of Sport and Exercise Science at the University of Canterbury, where he specialises in exercise physiology.
 His research interests include work related to the sports of rugby, rock climbing and judo as well as in the area of physical activity.
 Nick has previously worked in elite sport as performance planner for British Judo which included responsibility for grant writing, sport science testing, training programme development and team selection.
 In 2000 Nick was Team Manager for Judo at the Sydney Olympic Games and wrote training programmes for the several of the team members competing.

 Vanessa takes pride in her role as National Manager and ensures that all needs of SESNZ members are met.
 Her strengths are organising, listening and planning so the highlight of her year is the Annual Conference.
 This also allows her to interact with SESNZ members and really get a feel for the direction of the organisation.
-Vanessa is very excited about the future of SESNZ and the memorandum of understanding with ESSA and she looks forward to what this may bring, Nga mihi.
+Vanessa is very excited about the future of SESNZ and the memorandums of understanding with seven International Sport and Exercise Science bodies and she looks forward to what this will bring.
 She’d love to hear from you, so please get in touch.

 Sport Science Sub-committee